The war against cancer is going very well.

 In 2010, a longer-term study in US cancer patients showed that home-based care led to reduced use of emergency services and decreased hospital admissions for cancer patients5.

 There is understandable concern regarding administration of chemotherapy drugs outside of a clinic setting.
 After all, these drugs are highly toxic, and care must be taken in their handling.
 Adverse reactions to the medications can occur in any setting, therefore, caution should always be taken.

 Many protocols require that skilled nurses remain with the patient in their home while chemotherapy agents are administered by the intravenous route.
 The home IV nurse takes vital signs and monitors for signs of adverse reactions to infused medications.
-The patients themselves are also educated on the possible side-effects.
+The patients themselves are also educated on the possible side-effects6.
 Throughout the process, the patient’s oncologists are kept in close contact and are ready to respond in the event of an adverse medication reaction.